ashesash/ashesash/README.md

 <p align="center"><img src="https://readme-typing-svg.herokuapp.com/?center=true&color=C9D1D9&font=Space+Mono&lines=Software+engineer;Bootcamp+Graduate;Forever+Tinkerer" height="70"></p>

-- 💻 I have a degree in Mechanical Engineering and I am retraining to work as a Software Engineer in Tech
+- 💻 I have a degree in Mechanical Engineering and I retrained to work as a Software Engineer by completely a bootcamp with She Code Australia
 - 👀 I’m interested in optimising code to develop sustainable and efficient solutions
 - 🌱 I’m currently learning full stack engineering tools and data analytics
 - 💞️ I’m looking to collaborate on analytics projects or any open source projects for social good